redsorbet/sn2md/README.md

-# Supernote to Markdown converter (sn2md)
+# Supernote to text converter (sn2md)

-A CLI tool to convert Supernote `.note`, PDFs, and images  to markdown using any LLM supported by the [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html).
+A CLI tool to convert Supernote `.note`, PDFs, and images  to using any LLM supported by the [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html).

 ![Supernote to Markdown](docs/supernote-to-markdown.png)

 Sample output: [20240712_151149.md](./docs/20240712_151149/20240712_151149.md)

-The default LLM prompt with gpt-4o-mini supports:
+The default LLM prompt with gpt-4o-mini is configured to convert images to markdown:

 - Supports markdown in .note files (#tags, `## Headers`, `[[Links]]`, etc)
 - Supports basic formatting (lists, tables, etc)